Writing a Letter of Support

 4. Strengthening the overall application: Strong support letters can make your application more compelling and credible to reviewers.

-Step-by-Step Guide: How to Write a Letter of Support
+Step-by-Step Guide: How to Write a Letter of Support for a Grant

 Writing an effective letter of support requires attention to both format and content.
 Here's a step-by-step guide: